stegiopast/ClearFinder/README.md

  -> Always work with copies of the original datasets, since images could be converted or resized in order to enable the processing.
 Please never use the original data and always prepare backups !

 #### Determine Path | Rename samples

+Always use a copy of your original data for processing !
+Make backups !

 With this tab a ClearMap workspace can be initialized.
 The following steps should be performed:
 1. Choose a Workspace by pressing the "Pick Workspace Directory" button.
 A dialogue window will open wheren one needs to choose the sample_folder of insterest.
 2. The channel of interest (C01,C02) should be selected by choosing from the Box beside the "Pick Workspace Directory" button.